A Honduran Restaurant Hands Out Hot Comfort Food For The Migrant Caravan In Tijuana

 hide caption

-A night at Honduras 504, where signs of Honduran culture are everywhere: National soccer matches and news play on TV, fast-paced punta music gets the expats dancing, and food from every region in the country is served from lunch to midnight to an always packed house.
+A night at Honduras 504, where signs of Honduran culture are everywhere: National soccer matches and news play on TV, fast-paced punta music gets the expats dancing, and food from every region in the country is served from lunch to midnight to a packed house.

 Tomás Ayuso for NPR

-He manages the front, while his wife, Lilian Mejía, runs the kitchen with her sister, Mitxy.
+He manages the front while his wife, Lilian Mejía, runs the kitchen with her sister, Mitxy.
 In this cramped space the sisters cook up staples from northern Honduras: stewed chicken with plantains, yuca con chicharrón (fried cassava and cubed pork) and the beloved baleada (a flour tortilla stuffed with red beans, avocado, cream and salty cheese).

 Tomás Ayuso for NPR